Amanda Murphy Candle Tealight Holder | Ripple Collection

 Amanda creates each piece individually using a blue and white crystalline glaze which melts each time its fired ensuring the uniqueness of each handcrafted piece.
 For this reason, your piece will have slight variations in pattern and colour to the photo shown.

-Approximate dimensions: 32cm long x 16cm wide x 7cm high
+Large Ripple Nightlight 32cm long x 16cm wide x 7cm high aproximately

 Each tealight holder is sold separately.